 In life, there are many lessons that people learn quickly.
 Things like not to touch a hot stove after you have been burned, not to treat people disrespectfully, and the list goes on.
 However, there are equally as many lessons that must be learned and understood over a lifetime.
 Sometimes they start in childhood and aren’t fully realized until later in one’s adult years.
 And still yet, not everyone appreciates that process.
 However, Amy Birkla was not one of those people.

 Amy was born to Jerry and Linda (Searcy) Haffield on August 15, 1974 in New Albany, Indiana.
-After her parents divorced and Dad remarried, she had one stepbrother and one stepsister.
+She had one stepbrother and one stepsister.
 She grew up in a subdivision in her hometown of New Albany for many years.
 But when she turned 13 years old, her family moved to the small town of Bradford, about thirty minutes away.

 Although the distance was not substantial, the move was not at all easy for a young girl entering into her teen years.
 Amy remembered, “It was quite an adjustment to go from living in a subdivision in town to living in the middle of a cornfield in rural Harrison County.”
 Leaving behind friends and places that she knew and trading it all for an environment and people that were completely unfamiliar presented a challenge.
 However, Amy said, “I was raised to be an independent person.
 During my youth…my independence…served me well.”
 So, while it took some time, she eventually became acclimated to the small-town atmosphere that surrounded her.

-After graduating from North Harrison High School, Amy started her first job in banking and began attending AIB classes (The American Institute of Banking) at Jefferson Community College in Louisville.
+The longer Amy worked at the store, the more the two young people got to know each other.
+Eventually, they began dating each other for several years.
+During that time, Amy graduated from high school and began attending AIB classes (The American Institute of Banking) at Jefferson Community College in Louisville.
 Through those courses, she studied the various facets of banking, later going on to earn diplomas for Consumer Banking, Commercial Lending, and General Banking.
 As she reflected back on the early years of her career, she said that, just as it had in her youth, her independence and self-drive served her well in the industry, helping her to become successful.

-After Amy began working at the bank, she and EC began dating.
-Fast-forward a few years and Amy married EC Birkla, in 1996.
-Many of their early years in marriage were spent focusing on their careers; hers in banking and his with their business Birkla Concrete Construction.
-Eleven years later, the couple welcomed their daughter, Ella, into their family.
+Fast-forward a few years and Amy married her high-school sweetheart, EC Birkla, in 1996.
+Several years later, the couple welcomed their daughter, Ella, into their family.
 They also have four dogs that they consider family, too!

 Along with this lesson, Amy also realized that it is important not only to have those people you can turn to, but to also be that person for others; to help by sharing experiences, talents, and resources with those around you.
-In order to help do this, the Birkla Family established a fund with the Washington County Community Foundation.
-Through the fund, they will be able to support others in the community and make Washington County a better place for generations to come.
+In order to help do this, Amy established a fund with the Washington County Community Foundation.
+Through the fund, she will be able to pour into the community that she loves.
+Although she may not be able to be that personal confidant for every person in Washington County, through her generosity, she will be able to make it a better place for generations to come.